 Similarly, a number of other factors can greatly complicate your case, such as if you’re trying to record someone in another state.

-Basically, regardless of the specifics of your case, it’s highly recommended that you speak with an attorney about the legal ramifications, or at least perform additional research, before you record someone without their consent in Virginia.
+Basically, regardless of the specifics of your case, it’s highly recommended that you speak with an attorney about the legal ramifications of your actions before you record someone without their consent in Virginia.

 Virginia Recording Laws and Wiretapping Basics